Monday, August 29, 2011

 Wednesday, August 10, 2011

-This is a really cheap way to dress up a pair of old flats or high heels.
+This is a really quick and inexpensive way to dress up a pair of old flats!

 I bought a pair of black flats on clearance for $8.00 and now they look like this: